MARITIMES MAVEN

 MG Fisheries Ltd & TRAPPED Deck

-MG Fisheries and TRAPPED Deck is a licensed patio that offers hot lobster & spinach dips, lobster rolls, smoothies, wine, beer, and soft drinks.
+MG Fisheries and TRAPPED Deck is a licensed patio that offers hot lobster and spinach dips, lobster rolls, smoothies, wine, beer, and soft drinks.
 The lobster trap decor is captivating.
 There is a great vibe here, and if you are looking to catch a light bite and drink, they will have you trapped.
 They drew me in at the giant people trap entrance, but they caught me with the yummy lobster rolls made with freshly baked homemade rolls (grandma’s family recipe).

 Trapped